Younger Joe Jordan Portrait (1919) Older Joe Jordan Portrait (1970)

 ...His father is the proprietor of a poolroom at 3232 South State street.

-that teasin' rag cover Note that in a follow-up article in late May that it was reported that all of the jewels were returned to Nellie without any apologies for the action.
+Note that in a follow-up article in late May that it was reported that all of the jewels were returned to Nellie without any apologies for the action.
+A couple of months after the initial incident, Nellie gave Joe a child, Joseph George, born on May 24, 1917.
+In spite of a different middle name, he was referred to as Joe, Jr.

 In 1917 the Original Dixieland Jass Band (later Jazz Band) fronted by trumpeter Nick LaRocca, clarinetist Larry Shields and pianist Henry Ragas started recording in New York.
 One of their first big hits was the Original Dixieland Jazz Band One Step which went by variously modified titles.
 "Original" was not entirely true, as the trio of the piece was also the verbatim trio of Jordan's That Teasin' Rag.
 Jordan heard this in 1918 and brought suit against LaRocca and the band, quickly winning a judgment that resulted in the records being recalled and subsequently labeled The Original Dixieland One Step: Introducing "That Teasin' Rag".
-The introducing part is obviously far from true, but it would make for a similar gag in 1937 when Benny Goodman released Sing Sing Sing (With a Swing): Introducing "Christopher Columbus".
+The introducing part is obviously far from true, but "introducing" became a popular term for pseudo-medleys, particularly with the various orchestras of saxophonist Paul Biese, and it was used as somewhat of gag in 1937 when Benny Goodman recorded Louis Prima's Sing, Sing, Sing (With a Swing): Introducing "Christopher Columbus".
 In any case, Jordan also received some financial compensation as well as composer credit, a deal which benefited him for many years.

 The Loew's State Theater c.1950.